 We know we can't do amazing things alone, but as the African proverb says, 'if you want to go fast go alone, if you want to go far, go together.'
-To drive business growth and exploit untapped market segments, we are working with our strategic alliances to harness and develop synergies, for our mutual benefit.
-Through our German based partner, Wacker Chemie PLC, a technological leader in the chemical industry; we launched the Wacker Silicone Sealants to tap into the sealants market.
+To drive business growth and exploit untapped market segments, we intend to work with our strategic alliances to harness and develop synergies, for our mutual benefit.
+Through our German based partner, Wacker Chemie PLC, a leading chemical in the specialty chemical division; we launched the Wacker Silicone Sealants to tap into the sealants market.
 Additionally, we have partnered with Italian brand Candis to offer another first, from Crown Paints, a range of designer interior paint finishes to tap into the growing demand for unique finishes in high end housing.